wfaler/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

       helm upgrade $RELEASE grafana/mimir-distributed -f custom.yaml
       ```

-2. Switch from `nginx` or `gateway` to `proxy` in your values file.
+2. Replace the `nginx` deployment with `gateway`.

-   1. Disable the GEM gateway or NGINX.
-Add or change the following in your values file:
+   1. Disable NGINX.
+Add or merge the following with your values file:

       ```yaml
-      gateway:
-        enabled: false
       nginx:
         enabled: false
       ```

-   2. If you are using the Ingress that the chart provides, then copy the `ingress` section from `nginx` or
+   2. If you are using the Ingress that the chart provides, then copy the `ingress` section from `nginx` to
-      `gateway` to `proxy` and override the name.
+      `gateway` and override the name.
 Override the name to the name of the Ingress resource that
       the chart created for NGINX or the GEM gateway.

       Reusing the name allows the `helm` command to retain the existing resource instead of deleting it and